pingidentity/pingidentity-devops-getting-started/docs/get-started/prereqs.md

 ---
 # Prerequisites

-In order to leverage our resources, you will need the following components, software, or other information.
+In order to use our resources, you will need the following components, software, or other information.

 ## Product license